Why an investment from The Start-Up Series fund is ideal for seed-level start-ups

 How Worth Capital’s investment will “take the business forward”

-Moon already has a clear vision for Together Travel and plans to feed the majority of his £150,000 equity investment into the development of a new app to tie in with the business’ booking, wish list and sponsorship functionalities.
+Moon already has a clear vision for Tribe and plans to feed the majority of his £150,000 equity investment into the development of a new app to tie in with the business’ booking, wish list and sponsorship functionalities.

-Ultimately, Moon says that he wants Together Travel to be the “de-facto place where under 35s book their travel experiences and work towards their travel goals.”
+Ultimately, Moon says that he wants Tribe to be the “de-facto place where under 35s book their travel experiences and work towards their travel goals.”

-With plans to boost international custom, build a content platform for customers and launch the next phase of its travel club in November, Worth Capital’s investment and expertise has enabled Together Travel to take flight towards this vision.
+With plans to boost international custom, build a content platform for customers and launch the next phase of its travel club in November, Worth Capital’s investment and expertise has enabled Tribe to take flight towards this vision.

 Could your business be next to win £150,000 equity seed funding from The Start-Up Series?
 Entries for the September competition close at midnight on Thursday 14 September.
 Submit your details here.